 • In Papua New Guinea (PNG), the World Bank and PNG Department of Mining have sponsored a series of workshops on gender and mining, which have led to the identification of gender-specific issues and potential solutions.
 These workshops have led to the preparation and publication of a five-year National Women and Mining Action Plan.
 As a result of the topics raised in these World Bank-funded conferences, results of these meetings have included micro-finance and microcredit programs, literacy and skills training, the establishment of gender desks at each of the major mining operations, improved HIV/AIDS awareness and counseling for victims of abuse.
 The World Bank will also provide financing for an upcoming small grants programs.
-Mining companies are funding women's programs and projects as part of their community development programs69 and women are now taking a more central role in village planning committees, and discussions about the future of mining in their communities.70
+Mining companies are funding women's programs and projects as part of their community development programs and women are now taking a more central role in village planning committees, and discussions about the future of mining in their communities.

-^{as}Forthcoming: The World Bank.
-"Mainstreaming Gender into Extractive Industries Projects: Guidelines for TTL" (Washington, DC: The World Bank, 2009).
+&lt;sup>asForthcoming: The World Bank.
+"Mainstreaming Gender into Extractive Industries Projects: Guidelines for TTL" (Washington, DC: The World Bank, 2009). asPeriode Definition of the Comparison Development of the Comparison of the Compar

-2007 (Selig.
-J. and Wissik, D. "Women in Community Development - Experiences from the Kainantu Gold Project."
+&lt;sup>2007 (Kainantu: Highlands Kainantu Baig, J. and Wissik, D. "Women in Community Development - Experiences from the Kainantu Gold Project."
 (Kainantu: Highlands Kainantu Limited, 2005) 2.
-20 The World Bank, "Brief: Extractive Industries and Women" (Washington: The World Bank Group, 2008)
+The World Bank, "Brief: Extractive Industries and Women" (Washington: The World Bank Group, 2008)